Expert dental care in Thailand, coordinated for you

 When Would You Choose Veneers Instead?

 If you need to correct colour, shape and alignment across multiple teeth, porcelain veneers produce a more uniform, longer-lasting and stain-resistant result.
-Bonding excels at targeted fixes — a single chip, a gap, an uneven edge.
+Bonding excels at targeted fixes: a single chip, a gap, an uneven edge.
 If the repair is large or the tooth bears significant bite forces, your dentist may recommend a porcelain veneer or crown for better durability.

 Planning Your Trip to Thailand for Dental Bonding

-Dental bonding is the easiest cosmetic dental treatment to fit into any Thailand trip — it takes under an hour and has no recovery.
+Dental bonding is the easiest cosmetic dental treatment to fit into any Thailand trip.
+It takes under an hour and has no recovery.

 How Long to Stay in Thailand